 - Not be sold, lent, or disposed of in any other way for the duration of your stay

-- You must have proof that you lived abroad for two years and you must import your effects within three months of arrival
+- You must have proof that you lived abroad for two years, and you must import your effects within three months of arrival

 - You must have a valid and original passport (if your passport was issued within the last two years, you’ll need to provide the older passport too)

-Please note: Customs will check the entry and exit stamps on your passport to verify the length of your stay abroad.
+Remember, Customs will check the entry and exit stamps on your passport to verify the length of your stay abroad.
 Additionally, any new items are subject to duty.

 Diplomats who’ve been posted to Kenya also qualify for duty exemptions.
 However, they must process a tax waiver referred to as Pro 1B for their household goods and effects.
-The Pro 1B form also exempts diplomatic goods from customs inspections.
+Pro 1B form also exempts diplomatic goods from customs inspections.

 Diplomats wishing to import alcohol must process the Pro 1A form and, like the Pro 1B, get it approved by the Ministry of Foreign Affairs.
 Apart from the Pro 1B and 1A (when applicable) forms, diplomats must also have these documents: